 On the other hand, if you'll be adding a flavourful sauce to your tofu anyway, I really wouldn't bother with the marinade - it's just creating extra steps for no real gain.
 So for this method of cooking tofu, I use plain, non-marinated tofu.

-Do I need to marinade my tofu?
-Verdict: Only if you’re not adding another sauce.
+So, do I need to marinade my tofu?
+Verdict: Only if you're not adding another sauce.

 Do I need to coat the tofu in cornstarch?